 1. Decide Where to Buy

 The first step to buying a condo in NJ is deciding where you want to buy.
 Remember that purchasing a property is like entering into a marriage- you’re making a long-term financial commitment!
 Look at factors such as your commute- how far are you willing to drive to work every day?
 Even if you’re truly in love with a home, if you’re commuting an hour to work every day, is that something you’re willing to do?
-Of course, if you work in NYC, there are plenty of great NJ towns near NJ (link this to the NJ towns near NYC article), so you’ll have a lot of options.
+Of course, if you work in NYC, there are plenty of great NJ towns near NYC, so you’ll have a lot of options.